How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons. An egg yolk recipe for macaron lovers.

 - In a medium saucepan, gently heat the milk with the vanilla pod then scrape out the seeds and add to the milk.Meanwhile, using a balloon whisk, mix the egg yolks and sugar in a large bowl until creamy, then whisk in the cornflour until smooth.
 When the milk is hot (but not boiling), add half of the hot milk to the beaten egg yolk mixture.
 Whisk vigorously then quickly add the mix to the rest of the milk in the saucepan while whisking continuously.

-- Spoon or pipe out the filling into the middle of 6 giant macaron bases and arrange about 8-10 raspberries (according to size) on the outside and finish off by topping with a macaron shell.
+- Spoon or pipe out the filling into the middle of 6 giant macaron shells and arrange about 8-10 raspberries (according to size) on the outside and finish off by topping with a macaron shell.

 Notes